ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-entity-has-changed.python.markdown

     * The type of change

 * Note: `what_changed` reports changes made prior to calling `save_changes`.
-  Calling it immediately after _save_changes_ will return no results, as the changes are cleared.
+  Calling it immediately after _save_changes_ will return no results, since all changes are cleared at that point.

 ---